alexykn/sps2/BUILD_SCRIPT_DOCUMENTATION.md

 **Permission denied when running installed programs**
 - Add `post.fix_permissions: [bin/]`

+**Rust/Go binaries panic or behave strangely after building**
+- Add `post.qa_pipeline: rust` (or `go`) if you used shell commands instead of the proper build system
+- The automatic detection may have applied C/C++ binary patching that breaks language-specific runtimes

+**Want to see which QA pipeline is being used**
+- Run with `sps2 build --debug` and look for "Using [pipeline] for build systems" messages

 **Need to see what's happening**
 - Run with `RUST_LOG=debug sps2 build recipe.yaml`